Vanessa Zopp Counsellor and Psychotherapist (MBACP; FdSc)

 Sessions are conducted weekly.
 Every session is 50 minutes long.

-I also have a number of daytime slots available at reduced fee rates to those on a low income or counselling students looking for long-term therapy, these spaces are subject to availability please just call me on 07500054512, text or email me to discuss availability.
+I also have a number of daytime slots available at reduced fee rates to those on a low income or counselling students looking for long-term therapy, these spaces are subject to availability please just email me to discuss availability.

 Prices are for individual sessions in my counselling space.